-- 1. Make sure to install the workbench and ensure the stability of the rack. - 2.
-Do not place any heavy objects on the device. - 3.
+- 1. Make sure to install the workbench stably. - 2.
+Do not place any heavy objects upon the device. - 3.
 Make sure that the device is stored in a dry and ventilated area with proper heat dissipation, and do not put it in a dirty and damp place. - 4.
-Avoid exposing the device directly to the sunlight and keep it far away from heating elements; - 5.
-Please use the original power cord.
+Avoid exposing the device directly to the sunlight and keep it far away from heating elements. - 5.
+Mount the device away from the places where high power radio transmitters, radar transmitters reside as far as possible.